Biden lays out a ‘fund the police’ budget plan - NewsBreak

 WASHINGTON — The Biden administration is requesting billions in its fiscal 2023 budget from Congress to fund police departments, despite progressive Democrats’ calls for some of that spending to be reallocated to social services.

-The “defund the police” slogan means to redirect funding away from police departments and instead use it for alternatives through other government agencies that would place more stress on public health solutions, prevention, intervention, and social services.
+The “defund the police” slogan means to redirect funding away from police departments and instead use those funds for alternatives through other government agencies that would place more stress on public health solutions, prevention, intervention and social services.
 The movement grew after the murder of George Floyd, a Black man, by police in Minneapolis in 2020.

 Republicans in advance of the midterm elections have tried to use the “defund the police” debate to portray Democrats as soft on crime.
-Biden has repeatedly said that Democrats want to “fund the police” and has also touted allocations through the American Rescue Plan, which provided $350 billion to local police and fire departments.
+Biden has repeatedly said that Democrats want to “fund the police” and has also touted allocations through the American Rescue Plan, which provided $350 billion to state and local governments.
+The administration has strongly encouraged that funding be used for police and fire departments.

 The White House is also requesting funds for the Department of Justice for police reform, prosecuting hate crimes, and enforcing voting rights.
 The proposal is for $367 million, an increase of $101 million from fiscal 2021.